Back to blog

 Start with what you actually need

-Before you evaluate a single partner, get clear on your own requirements.
-Not a 50-page requirements document, but a clear understanding of what you need Odoo to do for your business.
-Which modules matter most?
-What integrations are non-negotiable?
-What is your realistic timeline and budget?
+Before you talk to a single partner, get clear on your own requirements.
+Not a 50-page spec — just an honest picture of what Odoo needs to do for your business.

-The evaluation framework
+The five-dimension evaluation framework

 1. Relevant experience